sokolovpa/sokolovpa.github.io/index.md

 ## SDK Documentation
 An SDK documentation site built with Docusaurus.

 * Forio Epicenter.
-A platform that let's you transform your models into interactive web apps: [https://docs.forio.com/](https://docs.forio.com/){:target="_blank" rel="noopener"}
+A platform that lets you transform your models into interactive web apps: [https://docs.forio.com/](https://docs.forio.com/){:target="_blank" rel="noopener"}

 ## SaaS documentation
 The following SaaS documentation was written in Markdown and published with VuePress.